 In this small log home, I love cultivating a life of learning for our wild (often muddy) children.
 Today, they studied geography for fun because they wanted to know about Great Britain.
 Isn't learning supposed to be filled with joy?
 Shouldn't children have awe and wonder at the incredible world we live in?
 How can we as parents model and teach all that our children need to know?
 If you'd like to rest a moment here in the living room of our log home as the children giggle and read, let's chat about creating fun and simple joy in the precious days of childhood learning.

 I went to public school.
-And while I had several incredible teachers, I did not love being forced to learn.
+While I had several incredible teachers, I did not love being forced to learn.
 Later, I worked in a primary unit, then taught at both a business college as well as a hybrid school.
 I understand each family will have their unique path for education, yet I truly believe every family can cultivate a deep respect for learning and a wholesome joy as their children learn and grow.

 When I first started homeschooling it was actually by accident.
 My oldest child was 3 and I didn't know why she was into all sorts of toddler mischief until she sat down and wrote "Happy Birthday."
 I didn't know she could write.
 Suddenly, I realized my mistake.
 She was bored!
 She needed more educational activities in the home.
 Amazingly, the naughty behavior disappeared when I gave her more structure and new information to learn (and cut out screen time entirely).
 I'm sure there's a cultural lesson in there somewhere.
 I found that simple rhythms brought peace to my days as I was raising children and running our businesses.